senya-ashukha/senya-ashukha.github.io/index.md

 title: Summary
 ---

+PhD candidate at Samsung AI Center Moscow under supervision of Dmitry Vetrov

-I’m a PhD student at University of Amsterdam and Samsung AI supervised by Dmitry Vetrov and Max Welling.
+I’m a PhD candidate at Samsung AI supervised by Dmitry Vetrov.
 My research is focused on Bayesian Deep Learning.
 Also, I'm a teacher assistant at several Machine Learning courses of our [scientific group](http://bayesgroup.ru/teaching/).
 <br />
 <br />